Political systems of the Asante Empire: Other personnel

 The Nhenkwaa were a corps of envoys who served the Asantehene and all principal chiefs.
 By the 19th century, members of the Nhenkwaa were involved in the diplomatic structure of Asante.
 Unlike the Okyeame who was employed on embassies to more distant towns and foreign states, the Nhenkwaa were mostly sent on missions around Metropolitan Asante.
 The Afenasoafo grew to prominence starting from the early 19th century when they were employed as officials to dispatch messages between Asante and foreign governments.
 Besides their major function as transmitters of messages, the Afenasoafo engaged in the negotiation process for peace making or returning fugitives.
 They also provided the diplomatic channel of communication between foreign envoys and the Asantehene.

 The Nseniefo, which translates as criers or heralds, enforced law and order at the meetings of the Asantemanhyiamu and whenever the Asantehene sat in session.
 The Nseniefo publicized all new decrees and regulations throughout the empire.
 For instance, after the ratification of the Bowdich Treaty of 1817, the Nseniefo traveled to all the principal towns and villages where they assembled the people through the use of gongs for the announcement on the status of the treaty.

-Elections and Impeachment

-Elections

-During the period between the death of an Asantehene and the election of a successor, the Manponhene, the Asantehene's deputy, acted as a regent.
-This policy was only changed during a time of civil war in the late 19th century, when the Kwasafomanhyiamu or governing council itself ruled as regent.
-The succession was decided by a series of councils of Asante nobles and other royal family members.
-The methods of electing a chief varied from one chiefdom to another.
-For the election of the Asantehene, the Queen mother nominated eligible males as candidates from a royal lineage.
-She then consulted the elders of that lineage.
-The final candidate is then selected.
-The nomination was sent to a council of elders or kingmakers, who represent other Asante states.
-The Nkwankwaahene who represented the commoners, indicated if there was widespread approval or disapproval of the nominee.
-If the commoners disapproved of the nominee, the process was restarted.
-If Chosen, the new King was enstooled by the kingmakers.
+The Asante kept a close watch on their own embassies sent on foreign missions.
+As noted by Bowdich in the early 19th century, they did so by accompanying "a shrewd but mean boy...in the commonest capacity and meanest attire" along with the embassy whose duty was to monitor and report the activities of the embassy.